 When it comes to a high-quality and valuable college experience, many state-funded schools are just as good as their privately-funded counterparts.
 In fact, many public colleges—like the University of Virginia or UC Berkeley—consistently make Best Colleges in the US rankings lists!

-Other factors to look for in a quality education include campus size, ratio of instructors to students, technology resource availability, and job placement after graduation.
+Other factors to look for in a quality education include campus size, the ratio of instructors to students, technology resource availability, and job placement after graduation.

 So Which is Best?